-You can use this object as the starting point for Here are a few suggestions of possible 'lines of developing pupils' critical and creative thinking as enquiry' using this object: well as their learning across the curriculum.
-You may want to consider possible 'lines of enquiry' as a first Music in the 18th century step in your cross-curricular planning.
-Choosing a Working with wood • line of enquiry may help you to build stong links Making musical instruments between curriculum areas.
-After using strategies to • Sound and music to help children engage with the object and using guestions to facilitate dialogue about the object you Using one or more line of enquiry as your starting can work with the children to develop lines of enquiry point consider how you can work in a number of that will interest them. curriculum areas to build strong and effective crosscurricular links.
+You can use this object as the starting point for developing pupils' critical and creative thinking as well as their learning across the curriculum.
+You may want to consider possible 'lines of enquiry' as a first step in your cross-curricular planning.
+Choosing a line of enquiry may help you to build stong links between curriculum areas.
+After using strategies to to help children engage with the object and using questions to facilitate dialogue about the object you can work with the children to develop lines of enquiry that will interest them.